Stepwise Goal-Driven Networks for Trajectory Prediction: Related Work

 \xhdr{Goal-driven trajectory prediction} incorporates estimated future goals.
 Rhinehart~\etal~\cite{rhinehart2019precog} anticipate multi-modal semantic actions as the goal and conduct conditional forecasting using imitative models.
 Deo~\etal~\cite{deo2020trajectory} estimate goal states and fuse the results with past trajectories using maximum entropy inverse reinforcement learning.
 PECNet~\cite{mangalam2020not} infers distant destinations to improve long-range trajectory prediction.
 TNT~\cite{zhao2020tnt} decomposes the prediction task into three stages: predicting potential target states, generating trajectory state sequences, and estimating trajectory likelihoods.
 BiTraP~\cite{yao2020bitrap} uses a bi-directional decoder on the predicted goal to improve long-term trajectory prediction.

-In contrast to the above methods that only estimate the final goal (\ie, the destination), our technique estimates goals at multiple temporal scales.
-Our extensive experiments show that this idea significantly improves the state-of-the-art in future trajectory prediction.
+In contrast to the above methods that only estimate and use the final goal (\ie, the destination), our model predicts goals at multiple temporal scales and incorporates them into our encoder-decoder framework using attentive mechanisms.